portableant/museologi.st/projects/mozfest.md

 ## Mozfest 2018

 For our second trip to Mozfest, I'd been let go by the British Museum by that point.
-Instead I and colleagues attended and set up a pop up museum stand amongst other cultural heritage exhibits that we pulled together.
+Instead, I and colleagues attended and set up a pop up museum stand amongst other cultural heritage exhibits that we pulled together.
 We organised talks by various other people and grew the Arts and Culture community a bit further.
 Fab people who got involved included Andrew Prescott, Ed Silverton, Philo, Jennifer, Roy Raudenhauser, Steve Dey, Museum in a Box and many more.